Accessibility features

 Along with keyboard navigation, it is important to understand the tab order.
 Tab order refers to the sequence in which focus moves across interactive elements when navigating using the Tab key.

-When you run infographics, there are two levels of navigation: top-level navigation between panels and elements and second-level navigation within these areas as follows:
+When you run infographics, there are two levels of navigation: top-level navigation between panels and elements and second-level navigation within these areas.
+The navigation is as follows:

 • Top-level navigation involves moving between different panels or visual elements of an infographic.
 When the infographic is first run, pressing the Tab key moves the focus sequentially, usually from top to bottom and left to right, across the header, sidebar, elements and reset button (if present).